jquinby/jekyll-now/_posts/2019-03-24-beatitude.markdown

 us in the person of Christ.
 We have to imagine a hunger and thirst for righteousness, see ourselves hungering and thirsting for the righteousness of the kingdom and all that entails.
 Then and only then are we animated to act and speak, or more importantly, remain still and silent.
+With God's grace, we will be the peacemakers, poor in spirit, and meek He described.

+_Jesus of Nazareth_ extensively quotes Jacob Neusner's _A Rabbi Talks with Jesus_, which will probably wind up on my to-read list shortly.
+It seems to have been favorably reviewed by Rabbi Jonathan Sacks and looks to be an excellent follow-on to Sacks and Soloveitchik.